USA Customs Clearance Logo White

 • Date the goods are exported

-There are many more documents used in the import/export process depending on what you plan on shipping, where you’re shipping it to and a variety of other circumstances.
-Make sure to familiarize yourself with all of the documents needed for imports and exports.
+There are many more documents used in the import/export process depending on what you plan on shipping, where you’re shipping it, and a variety of other circumstances.
+Make sure to familiarize yourself with all the documents needed for imports and exports.

-In addition to the documents you'll need to get started, there's many steps involved in starting an import export business.
-To learn more, check out our article How to Start an Import Export Business: A Guide for Entreprenuers.
+Thinking of starting an import export business?
+If so, check out our article How to Start an Import Export Business: A Guide for Entrepreneurs.

 Do I Have to Pay Tariffs on Imports and Exports?